 Happy Path

 Many thanks for your support.
 I will update you with my Azure storage connection information.
+That’s good.

 Sad Path 1

 Many thanks for your time.
-I will examine your solutions and come back to you with my thinking later.
+I will study your solutions and come back to you with my thinking later.
+Good.

 Sad Path 2

 Many thanks for your time.
 I will consult our solution designer and explore alternative solutions.
+Good.

 There will no need of a more explicit way of ending the meeting, right?
 If possible, please suggest alternatives.

+I think you should use one of your three paths above.

+Straight afterwards, there is room for some informal closure, to sound more friendly, such as:

+“Please let me know (by email, phone…) if any further thoughts crop up later.”
+OR

+“If you do think of any further ideas, please let me (us) know.”

+“Thanks again for coming today.
+It’s been really helpful to have this discussion.”
+OR

+“Thanks for coming, X, and you too, Y, and for your input today.
+It’s helped me (us) a lot with the final details.”